 • Raise the rear wheel off the ground with stand [A].

-- Remove: - Brake Caliper Mounting Bolts [A] Rear Brake Caliper [B] - Remove the rear wheel rotation sensor from the caliper bracket (see Rear Wheel Rotation Sensor Removal in the Brakes chapter) (ER650B Models).
+- Remove: - Brake Caliper Mounting Bolts [A] Rear Brake Caliper [B] - For models eqquipped with an ABS, remove the rear wheel rotation sensor from the caliper bracket (see Rear Wheel Rotation Sensor Removal in the Brakes chapter).